bitkeks/mastodon-to-twitter/README.md

 This Python3 script loads the latest Toots from your Mastodon account and tweets them on Twitter.
 Some formatting is done to keep the content of Tweets in 280 characters.

-Currently, the Toot is appended as a link so others can click through to your Mastodon profile.
-In the future an alternative plain text mirror is planned.
-The config parameter `link_to_mastodon` is reserved for this.
+You can choose to either link to your Toot so others can click through to your Mastodon profile (see screenshot below) or use the alternative plain text mirror.
+The config parameter `link_to_mastodon` is used for this.

 Your Tweets will contain some of your original Hashtags.
 Set the config option `tags_to_append` for this.